Woody Guthrie: Deteriorating health due to Huntington's

 By the late 1940s, Guthrie's health was declining, and his behavior was becoming extremely erratic.
 He received various diagnoses (including alcoholism and schizophrenia).
 In 1952, it was finally determined that he was suffering from Huntington's disease, a genetic disorder inherited from his mother.
 Believing him to be a danger to their children because of his behavior, Marjorie suggested he return to California without her.
 They eventually divorced.

 Upon his return to California, Guthrie lived at the Theatricum Botanicum, a summer-stock type theatre founded and owned by Will Geer.
 Together with singers and actors who had been blacklisted by HUAC, he waited out the anti-communist political climate.

 As his health worsened, he met and married his third wife, Anneke van Kirk.
 They had a child, Lorina Lynn.
 The couple moved to Fruit Cove, Florida, where they briefly lived.
 They lived in a bus on land called Beluthahatchee, owned by his friend Stetson Kennedy.
-Guthrie's arm was hurt in an accident when gasoline used to start the campfire exploded.
+Guthrie's arm was hurt in an accident when gasoline used to start a campfire exploded.
 Although he regained movement in the arm, he was never able to play the guitar again.
 In 1954, the couple returned to New York, living in the Beach Haven apartment complex owned and operated by Fred Trump in Gravesend, Brooklyn; Guthrie composed there the song "Old Man Trump".
 Shortly after, Anneke filed for divorce, a result of the strain of caring for Guthrie.
 Anneke left New York after arranging for friends to adopt Lorina Lynn.
 Lorina had no further contact with her birth parents.
 She died in a car crash in California in 1973 at the age of 19.
 After the divorce, Guthrie's second wife, Marjorie, re-entered his life and cared for him until his death.